-With one week in Slovenia, I suggest following itinerary (again, there is some time for driving etc.)
+With one week in Slovenia, I suggest the following itinerary (again, there is some time for driving etc.).

-So, I did not add any new places for 7 days in the country, as I suggest enjoying the time at each place a bit more and take it a bit more slowly.
-However, if you stay longer, I have added a few more places for your itinerary.
+So, I did not add any new places for 7 days in Slovenia, as I suggest enjoying the time at each place a bit more and taking it a bit more slowly.
+However, if you stay longer, I have added a few more places for your 7-day Slovenia itinerary.

-Here are some quick information on the new destinations if you stay in Slovenia for 10 days.
+Here is some quick information on the new destinations if you stay in Slovenia for 10 days.

 Piran and Izola

 10 days in Slovenia will allow you to stop at Izola – a small seaside town that grew on a former island.
-It is cute, more off-the-beaten-path town, that is colourful and pretty but has fewer attractions and cannot compete with Piran.
+It is a cute, more off-the-beaten-path town that is colorful and pretty but has fewer attractions and cannot compete with Piran.
 However, it is one of the cutest towns/villages in the country so take a few hours to stroll Izola.

-Then you could head to Piran, explore the town in the afternoon and evening.
+Then you could head to Piran, and explore the town in the afternoon and evening.